ZakMcRae/ZakMcRae/README.md

   - [fastapi.psts.xyz](https://fastapi.psts.xyz) - Async Frontend website for Blog
 - [lsts.xyz](https://lsts.xyz/) - Todo/Shopping list site
 - [spotifystats.xyz](https://spotifystats.xyz/) - Basic stats based off of your Spotify listening history

-- plus various projects as seen in my [GitHub repositories](https://github.com/ZakMcRae?tab=repositories)
+My various Javascript projects can be seen in my [GitHub repositories](https://github.com/ZakMcRae?tab=repositories)
   - Most javascript projects are hosted on GitHub pages with links in the about section of the repository

 ---